 Depending on the medication’s active ingredient, orange juice can reduce the efficacy of a drug or can create potentially dangerous drug levels in the body.

-Orange and apple juices may lower the absorption of the anticancer agent etoposide and some beta-blockers such as atenolol, celiprolol, and talinol.
+- Orange and apple juices may lower the absorption of the anti-cancer agent etoposide and some beta-blockers such as atenolol, celiprolol, and talinol.

-If you take an ACE inhibitor, such as captopril, lisinopril, and enalapril, avoid consuming too many oranges or too much orange juice.
+- If you take an ACE inhibitor, such as captopril, lisinopril, and enalapril, avoid consuming too many oranges or too much orange juice.

 Talk with your physician or pharmacist about consuming citrus fruits while on medication.

 Answered by Ms. Brierley Horton, MS, RD

 There isn’t a “right” or “wrong” time of the day to eat oranges.
 Enjoy them with any meal that you desire or as a snack.

 Too much vitamin C, which oranges are rich in, can upset your stomach.